joncampbell123/dosbox-x/README.md

 Our goal is to eventually make DOSBox-X a complete DOS emulation package, both fully-featured and easy to use.
 We implement new features with each official release, and also try our best to deliver a consistent cross-platform experience for users instead of focusing on a particular platform.
 While we have made effort to maintain and improve the emulation accuracy, we also strike a balance between emulation quality, speed, and usability.
 Furthermore, we hope to improve the out-of-the-box experience for new users.

+Please see the [INSTALL](INSTALL.md) page for DOSBox-X installation instructions and [Releases](https://github.com/joncampbell123/dosbox-x/releases) page for released DOSBox-X versions.
 For more information about DOSBox-X, such as setting up and running DOSBox-X including its usage tips, please read the user guide in the [DOSBox-X Wiki](https://github.com/joncampbell123/dosbox-x/wiki).

-(Please always use the latest version of DOSBox-X from the [Releases](https://github.com/joncampbell123/dosbox-x/releases) page)

 DOSBox-X is completely open-source and free of charge to use and distribute.
 It is released under the [GNU General Public License, version 2](COPYING).